-Varied activities aim at acquainting guests with the splendour, solitude and stark beauty of the Namib Desert, with excursions to Sossusvlei, and nature drives and walks providing awe-inspiring views of desert-adapted wildlife and plants.
+Varied activities around the Kulala Desert Lodge, aim at acquainting guests with the splendour, solitude and stark beauty of the Namib Desert, with excursions to Sossusvlei, and nature drives and walks providing awe-inspiring views of desert-adapted wildlife and plants.
 A balloon safari at extra cost offers a unique experience soaring silently above the desert, while quad biking takes place at one of the nearby camps.

 Stay Kulala Desert Lodge is an Adventure Safari Lodge with 23 luxurious tents with a capacity for 52 guests.
 These include three family kulalas of which two family units have two separate rooms with separate entrances.
 The remaining family kulala is a standard room with an extra bed with a shared bathroom.
 Each unit is built on a wooden platform and has a deck on the flat rooftop where bedrolls are placed for guests to sleep under the stars.

 The Camp The main area of the Kulala Desert Lodge, designed with northern African-inspired décor, has a lounge, dining area, plunge pool, and wrap-around veranda overlooking a waterhole attracts a number of local wildlife, such as gemsbok, springbok, ostrich and jackal and provides a perfect location to view and photograph the desert scenery.
 The Camp electricity is supplied by a 220v power generator, 24 hours a day.

 ChildCare Children of all ages are welcome to stay at the Kulala Desert Lodge but there are no specific facilities available.
 There are three family units available, including one family unit which sleeps four in two adjacent rooms.